microsoft/MixedReality-WebRTC/android/BUILD.md

     This will cause the header copy operation take a long time.
 This could be improved by adding additional `-path './third_party/path/to/exclude*' -prune -o` terms.

+3. Edit `util.sh` to disable zipping the output folder.

+    The output folder with includes is massive in size, and we don't need it zipped anyway, so disable this step:
+    - Line 375: Comment out the contents of the function `package::zip()`

 ### Sync the source and build the library

 1. Run the build, 1st attempt.